billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Nestled within Longview Lake Park, the Fred Arbanas Golf Course is a public course, with some of the most affordable green fees you can hope to find on one of the best courses around!
 We offer an 18-hole Championship Course and a nine-hole par 3 Executive Course - in addition to a driving range, putting green, chipping green and complete clubhouse facilities.

-For more on Fred Arbanas Golf Course visit her website by [Clicking Here](https://www.makeyourdayhere.com/173/Fred-Arbanas-Golf-Course)
+For more on Fred Arbanas Golf Course visit their website by [Clicking Here](https://www.makeyourdayhere.com/173/Fred-Arbanas-Golf-Course)

 ## 8. Winterstone Golf Course

 WinterStone Golf Course opened in 2003 in Independence, Missouri.
 It is the second phase in a development project that began with a limestone mine.
 Harlan Limpus, owner of the mining firm Rocca Processing, bought 150 acres of land and opened a mine there in 2000.
 Limpus then built a golf course on the property to enhance the value to the community in 2003.
 But not just a golf course, a great golf course, because the wooded setting is truly spectacular with elevation changes, towering trees, lakes and creeks combining to create an Ozarks-like feel.
 The course was designed by Craig Schreiner Golf Course Architects, a local firm with a national reputation.
 Come experience WinterStone Golf Course.

-For more on Winterstone Golf Course visit her website by [Clicking Here](https://www.winterstonegolf.com/)
+For more on Winterstone Golf Course visit their website by [Clicking Here](https://www.winterstonegolf.com/)

 ## 9. Deer Creek Golf Club